 "What's going on?" her coach wanted to know.
-"She's a level 10 gymnast and has by far the best back handspring in the gym.
-It's technically flawless!
-It's beautiful and she's been throwing it on beam for years!
-And now, POOF!
-Like black magic it's suddenly gone!!
-She gets up on beam and just stands there frozen like some deer in headlights.
+"She's a level 10 gymnast and has the best back handspring in the gym.
+It's technically flawless and she's been throwing it on beam for years!
+Like black magic, POOF!
+It's suddenly gone!
+Now, she gets up on beam and just stands there, frozen like some deer in headlights.
 Six months now and I just don't get it!!
-I've tried everything I know to get her unstuck and nothing I say or do works!
-Maybe she really just wants to quit?
+I've tried everything I know to get her unstuck and nothing I say or do seems to work!
+Maybe she really wants to quit?
 I just don't know how to handle these head cases!"

 Fear is probably one of the biggest mental challenges facing the gymnastics coach, gymnast and their parents.
 Becoming a mentally tough gymnast means that you need to learn how to move towards and master this fear.
 Fear is not always as bad as everyone makes it out to be.
-First of all a gymnast with absolutely no fear is an accident waiting to happen.
+First of all, a gymnast with absolutely no fear is an accident waiting to happen.
 Fear keeps you safe in the gym and is frequently a signal to your brain that your body may not yet be ready to safely attempt a skill.
 (Perhaps you lack the flexibility, spatial awareness or timing to accomplish it).
 Believe it or not, fear is also a positive indication that you're moving up to the next level in this sport.
 Every time you attempt a new skill or otherwise step outside of your comfort zone, fear will be there to greet you.
-In this case it's not so bad…but in the case of our gymnast's "lost" back handspring on high beam?
+In the case of our gymnast's "lost" back handspring on high beam?
 Well, that's a different kind of fear!